CrazyForks/Anemll/README.md

 See [Roadmap.md](./docs/Roadmap.md) for more details

 > [!Important]
-> This is Alpha Release 0.1.1 for the library.
+> This is Alpha Release 0.1.2 for the library.
 It is designed to process Model Weights directly from Hugging Face models and convert them to the CoreML format for Apple Neural Engine (ANE for short).
 > - This release only supports LLAMA models including DeepSeek distilled models on LLaMA 3.1 architecture
 > - The future release will add support for more models and architectures

-### New in 0.1.1 🚀
+> - Please visit https://huggingface.co/anemll where we uload the latest models and X: [@anemll](https://x.com/anemll) for updates
-- Single-shot model conversion with [Convert Model Script](./docs/convert_model.md)
+> - Please star this repo to support the project!

-- Simplified model configuration with [meta.yaml](./docs/chat.md)
+### New in 0.1.2 🚀
-- Automated Hugging Face distribution preparation with [prepare_hf.sh](./docs/prepare_hf.md)
+- Dependency checks and troubleshooting guide [docs/troubleshooting.md](./docs/troubleshooting.md) added
-- Enhanced Chat Interfaces with better error handling and configuration support - see [chat.md](./docs/chat.md)
+- Prefill batch size added to the conversion script
-- Improved LLaMA model with prefill optimization
+- Chat_full interface updated for DeepHermes "think" token "/t" and both chat interfaces added --nw flag to skip warmup step ( [docs/chat.md](./docs/chat.md) )

 ## Basic Workflow